r-arvind/r-arvind.github.io/_posts/2020-11-16-welcome-to-my-new-blog.md

 ### Why I switched from Medium to a Custom Website

-Why did I rip-off a "Medium" looking template instead of writing articles on Medium itself?
+Why did I rip-off a "Medium" looking template instead of writing articles on <a href="https://medium.com/@r_arvind" target="_blank">Medium</a> itself?
 Well, that's because:

 #### 1. It's a custom website!